-If your flight is not ATOL protected you should ensure your travel insurance policy provides cover if the airline goes out of business.
+If your flight is not ATOL protected you should make sure your travel insurance policy provides cover if the airline goes out of business.
 If you buy a ticket using a credit card and the airline goes out of business, you may be able to claim a refund from your credit card company under the Consumer Credit Act.
-The cost of a single (ie one leg) ticket must be at least £100.
+The cost of a single (i.e. one leg) ticket must be at least £100.
 If you buy flights using a debit or prepaid card (such as a Visa, MasterCard or American Express card), you may be able to use the card provider's 'chargeback' process to claim back your money if the airline goes out of business.
 Usually, you must make a chargeback claim within 120 days.

-Template letters on how to claim a refund from your credit card provider are available to download: www.consumercouncil.org.uk or telephone 0800 121 6022.
+Template letters on how to claim a refund from your credit card provider are available to download from our website.